webricks-hosting/PHPDig/README.md

 # PHPDig
-A php wrapper for dig.
+A simple php wrapper for the dig command.

+## License
+CC BY-SA 4.0